learn-academy-2024-alpha/unit-1-assessment/interview-questions.md

 Researched answer:

-## Looking Ahead: Terms for Next Week
+## Looking Ahead: Terms for Next Unit

 Research and define the following terms.
 Hint: use the syllabus!